Gimme Shelter – NYC’s Third Annual Architects for Animals Giving Shelter Fundraiser and Benefit Inspires Hope for Nationwide Outdoor Cats

 Ironically, it was a year ago that I began blogging about feral cats when I became involved in trying to save the small colony of outdoor cats residing on the once pet-friendly Loews Portofino Bay Hotel at Universal Orlando.
 They were part of a very successful and managed Trap-Neuter-Return (TNR) program for over twelve years, but due to unyielding management mandates, they were eventually trapped and removed from the premises for relocation, despite the massive outpouring of concern from citizens and cat advocacy groups to keep them on the property.

 While it may seem like a loss on the surface, in the long run it was a victory for feral cats.
-The visibility of the story brought the misconceptions of feral cats to a broader audience and it has become much more commonplace to see groups advocating to help these animals.
+The visibility of the story brought the misconceptions of feral cats to a broader audience and it has become much more commonplace to see groups advocating for these animals.
 One such enterprise is the NYC Feral Cat Initiative of the Mayor’s Alliance for NYC’s Animals which is holding its Third Annual Architects for Animals Giving Shelter fundraiser and benefit.

 Being held on Thursday, January 10, from 6:00–8:00 pm at the Steelcase Showroom, 4 Columbus Circle, New York, NY, I heard about this event from Tamar Arslanian of the popular blog I Have Cat who wanted this story to be shared with a wider audience, so she contacted some of her fellow bloggers such as myself, Janiss Garza of Sparkle, and Christine Michaels of Riverfront Cats to spread the word.
 We all share the same compassionate and logical wish for these cats – that if they have to live on the streets and within communities, that they are allowed to do so with dignity and with proper food, shelter, and medical attention as managed through proper TNR programs.